ajnirp/ajnirp.github.io/content/blog/sudoku_apl.md

 ∧/ (all+/occur) (all+/[2]occur) (all+/(⍳9)∘.=board[9 9⍴⍋,box])
 ```

 The final line evaluates to `1` if the Sudoku board is valid, else `0`.
-Let's dissect the solution, line by line.
-First we create our input board.
-Then we define `box` to be a `9×9` table with each cell carrying the index of the box it lies in. `all` is a function that returns `1` if all elements in its input table are `0` or `1`.
+Let's dissect the solution.
+First we create our input board. `all` returns `1` if all elements in its input table are `0` or `1`. `box` is a `9×9` table with each cell carrying the index of the box it lies in:

 ```apl
       box